 10 tips for online dating

 Internet dating has come a long way.
-It's not for the socially inept or the desperate.
-There's no longer a stigma to finding love online In fact, it's one of the most popular ways of meeting a partner.
+There's no longer a stigma to finding love online.

 It definitely works, but to make the most of online dating here are the experts top 10 tips:

 Just choosing a dating site, let alone for a date, can be quite daunting as there are so many options.

 Some match you with potential partners, while with others you have free rein to browse and pick your own.